quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Contributors

-Igor Lubashev contributed text to {{connid}} on server-selected connection IDs.
+The following people have contributed text to this document:

+* Igor Lubashev
+* Mike Bishop
-Mike Bishop and Martin Thomson contributed text in various places.
+* Martin Thomson

 # Acknowledgments